prakashperiasamy/escooter_rental_rideshare/README.md

 ○ 12-6 PM on Weekends is when the rental demand peaks for both companies ○ Casual/recreational is the rider persona
 ○ 30 to 120 is the estimated scooter count based on overlapping trip logic

+Programming Language: R (tidyverse package ecosystem)
+Report: R markdown (hyperlinked with table of contents)
+Decks: A PDF report with key summary is presented here as well